 How long should trailer safety chains be?
 That’s a good question.
 The easy answer: Long enough that things don’t bind when you turn, yet short enough that there’s no extra.
 However, since this is a DIY site for people who like to build, let’s go one more step.

 Trailer safety chains should be short, the shorter the better.
-That means 2 things enter the equation, one for each end of the chain.
+That means 2 things will enter into the equation, one for each end of the chain.

 - First, at the trailer, the chains should attach near the coupler (hitch).
 Within reason, of course.
 If they attach farther back, then by nature, they must be longer.
 But, the extra length doesn’t help.

-- Second, at the tow vehicle, it’s best to connect near the ball.
+- Second, at the tow vehicle, it’s best to connect the chains near the ball.
 While there is always a balance, a short coupler is desirable.

 Here is one of my trailers.
 You can see, given the attachment points, the chain is relatively short.
 There’s not a lot of extra drooping down.
-Now look a little closer to see what we can improve.
+Now let’s look a little closer to see what we can improve.
+Perhaps I should not do much on the vehicle side as that’s the nature of the receiver, but I can probably do a lot with the trailer side.

 Should I Shorten The Chain?

 The coupler is about as short as practical given the drop for correct towing attitude.
-Chains at the tow vehicle are pretty standard, and reasonable.
-Extra slack is out, as you can see with the excess dangling.
+Chain attachment points at the tow vehicle are pretty standard, and reasonable.
+Extra slack is out, as you can see with not a lot of excess dangling.
 However, on the trailer, the chain connection is actually pretty far from the ball.
 That should change.

 The solution?
 Add another bolt just behind the coupler (with the needed spacers).
-The chains will then have 2 bolts (for redundancy), and the loose length of the chains will decrease.
+The chains will then have 2 bolts (for redundancy), and the loose length of the chains will decrease by about 4.5″.

 It’s tempting to attach the chain with the same bolt that attaches the coupler.
 While that would be cool, the bolts do different things, so it won’t really work.
 The coupler bolt needs to be tight, firmly tight.
-The chain bolt should allow just a little movement for link — if the chains are ever in action.
+The chain bolt should allow just a little movement for the chain links — if the chains are ever in action.

 How much difference if we shorten the chain?
 In a devastating situation, every little bit helps.
-If the trailer swings back and forth 4″ less per side, that’s a lot.
-If the trailer can come into or under the vehicle 4″ less, again, that’s a lot.
+If the trailer swings back and forth 4.5″ less per side, that’s a lot.
+If the trailer can come into or under the vehicle 4.5″ less, again, that’s a lot.
+But it’s actually more than that.
+The intrusion portion, when the tongue punches into the tow vehicle gets a double benefit.
+In other words, it’s 9″ less.
+Look at the crash photo above and think about 9″ less intrusion.

 How Can We Safely Shorten A Chain?

 Moving the attachment points is the first and most significant way to shorten a chain.
 As close to the hitch as practical.
-While it usually takes some work, it makes the biggest improvement.
+While it usually takes some work, moving the attachment makes the biggest improvement.
 After that, it’s a matter of making the chains the right length.

 Length Shortening Methods:

 - Wrap the chains through the connection and back onto themselves.
 The image shows a wrap going all the way back to the connection on the trailer.
 You can actually hook into the chain at any link that makes the chain length right. : U-Haul gets away with long chains since they only want insurance money if you destroy things.
-However, when we rent, we must deal with the consequences — and extra chain.
+(They don’t really care about your stuff.)
+However, when we rent, we must deal with the consequences – and the extra chain.
 This is one approach.
-Still, these chains are too long, but at least they are not all twisted up like the helper wanted to do!
+Still, these chains are too long, but at least they are not all twisted up like the U-Haul employee wanted to do!

-- Use parts made for shortening chain.
+- Use additional hardware for shortening chain.
 These 2 can help.
-Please make sure they are rated for more than the chain you want to shorten.
+Please make sure they are stronger than the chain you want to shorten.

 - Now, some Don’ts.
-Don’t twist the safety chains.
-Under tension twisted chain is much weaker.
-And, please don’t ignore it and leave them long.
+Please, Don’t Twist Safety Chains.
+Under tension, twisted chain is weaker.
+Second, please don’t ignore it and just leave them long.

 I believe these are from Fastway and Curt, but there are many others.
-Both these companies make good stuff, but I think these kinds of products are mostly misused.
-(For instance, Chains in the center image are too long.)
-Don’t hide a long chain problem.
+Both of these companies make good stuff, but these kinds of products are mostly misused.
+(For instance, Chains in the center image – from their advertising – are too long.)
+Please don’t try to hide a long chain problem by lifting the chain.

-Using connectors, he took several links out of the chain without cutting.
+Using connectors, he effectively took several links out of the chain without cutting it.
 This is a good example.

 Looking a little deeper, Charles also sent some images of the chain connection at the trailer.
 You can see the chain attachments are on the inside face of the tongue beam, but from the first images, we can’t really see what it is.
 These next two images show it from the inside.